jason19970210/Test/note.md

 	> git commit -m "add index"
 	>

   .
-First use termianl to cd where you want to put the file .
+First use termianl to "cd" where you want to put the file .
 Use 'git clone URL' then it will be downloaded to the direction

   . mkdir file_name